On Certain Solutions for Confluent and Double-Confluent Heun Equations: 2. The Confluent Heun Equation (CHE)

 where recurrence relations for the coefficients are given by ($a_{-1}^{(1)}=0$)

-This expansion will provide solutions to the CHE for the case in which the Leaver expansion in regular hypergeometric functions, given in the following, is not valid, and admits both the Leaver and the Whittaker-Ince limits.
+This expansion provides a solution for the case in which the Leaver expansion in regular hypergeometric functions, given in the following, is not valid, and admits both the Leaver and the Whittaker-Ince limits.
 Furthermore, it gives finite-series solutions with $0\leq n\leq N$ when $i\eta+B_2/2=-N$.
-However, the Whittaker-Ince limit of this Barber-Hass\'e solution does not admit finite-series solutions since the coefficient of $a_{n-1}$ is a constant: $2i\omega\left(n+i\eta+B_2/2-1\right)\rightarrow q$.
-We may generate a group containing 16 sets of solutions for the CHE by applying to the previous solution the transformation rules given in Sec.
+However, the Whittaker-Ince limit of this Baber-Hass\'e solution does not admit finite-series solutions since the coefficient of $a_{n-1}$ is a constant: $2i\omega\left(n+i\eta+B_2/2-1\right)\rightarrow q$. ÃÂ We may generate a group containing 16 sets of solutions for the CHE by applying to the previous solution the transformation rules given in Sec.
 2.4.
 These solutions for the CHE give solutions for the Whittaker-Hill equation (WHE).
 In effect, if $U(z)$ symbolises the solutions for the CHE, the solutions $W(u)$ for the WHE (\ref{whe}) are obtained by writing \cite{eu3} \antiletra\letra

 where the parameters of $U(z)$ are given in terms of the parameters of the WHE by